 - Clear plastic bottles of water (no other type of drink) are allowed in the exam room, all labels must be removed before entering the room.
-There should be no writing or measurements on your bottle.
-These must be kept on the floor, not the exam desk. - NO other drinks or food will be allowed in the exam room unless you have a medical need that has been discussed with the Exams Officer.
+There should be no writing or measurements on your bottle. - NO other drinks or food will be allowed in the exam room unless you have a medical need that has been discussed with the Exams Officer.